isabella232/convert-experiments/readme.txt

 1. Project Number
 1. Visitor Segmentation
-1. Multiple Conversion Goals for A/B testing

 == Changelog ==

 = 2.0 =
+* Yoast rewrote plugin logic for better development standards.
-* Rewritten plugin
+* Made the entire plugin i18n ready.

 = 1.3 =
 * Changing tracking code to a better and faster one that allows experiments to be triggered faster and tracked better.